It’s time to get personal here about furry.

 Pride.

-Another factor that you have to weigh into the mix of things is during the 90’s when the furry fandom began to branch off starting their own specialty conventions.
-That the first known convention was based out of Orange County California known as Confurence.
-California during the mid 90’s was experiencing a huge push for gay-rights within America.
+Another factor that you have to weigh into the mix of things is during the 90s when the furry fandom began to branch off starting their own specialty conventions.
+The first known convention was based out of Orange County California known as Confurence.
+California during the mid '90s was experiencing a huge push for gay-rights within America.
 The furry fandom being the culture it always has been was overtly accepting of the new influx of people within their fandom.
-It is of our belief that the movements that were happening politically within that state also affected the fandom in a profound way as well.
+It is our belief that the movements that were happening politically within that state also affected the fandom in a profound way as well.
 That if you did not have that movement going.
 Or if the foundation of the fandom was not even in California at the time.
-You would have a very different fandom then what you all see today.
-I can’t say it would be any better or worse as all of that would be left to speculation and fiction.
+You would have a very different fandom than what you all see today.
+I can't say it would be any better or worse as all of that would be left to speculation and fiction.
 We just wanted to say that it would have changed.

 The media.